What is e-Mandate Service: e-Mandate Meaning

 - Low regulatory concerns

-- Accounting also becomes easier when the whole process is paperless and digital.
+Accounting is easier when the whole process is paperless and digital.

-- No constant payment reminders.
-Authenticate your subscription once and enjoy uninterrupted service at any time.
+Authenticate your subscription once and enjoy uninterrupted service at any time; No constant payment reminders.

 Companies of all sizes face this question, “Do we buy or build billing solution?”

-Cashfree Subscription Management powers you to enable recurring payment schedule, control the billing cycle and get instant alerts on subscription activity.
+Cashfree Subscriptions powers you to enable recurring payment schedule, control the billing cycle and get instant alerts on subscription activity.

 All you have to do is link Subscription plans that suit your business model and customers, let Cashfree take care of the rest.

-- The mandate registration process which used to happen physically is moving over to an API based e mandate, and this will work across multiple banks.
+- The registration process which used to happen physically is moving over to an API based e Mandate, and this will work across multiple banks.